 - Connectedness – being considerate, caring and accepting; building bridges between people and groups; believing that everyone is connected.

 - Relator – finding deep satisfaction in working hard with those with who I’ve formed solid, genuine and mutually rewarding relationships that are close, caring and trusting to achieve a goal.

 - Learner – having a great desire to learn and continuously improve; energised by gaining new knowledge and the process of learning.

 - Achiever -constantly needing attainment; having the stamina to work hard; being busy and productive; having an innate source of intensity, energy and power to push hard to get things done.

-- Responsibility – being dependable and committed to stable values such as honesty and loyalty; feeling emotionally bound to follow things through, keep promises, and commitments; working hard to fulfil responsibilities; conscientious and driven to do the right thing; impeccable ethics.
+- Responsibility – being dependable and committed to stable values such as honesty and loyalty; feeling emotionally bound to follow things through and keep promises and commitments; working hard to fulfil responsibilities; conscientious and driven to do the right thing; impeccable ethics.

 I think they’re fairly accurate.
 The Gallup material is useful, especially the recommendations on how you can make the most of your strengths.
 I’d recommend taking the test if you’re interested in your results.